subquery/subql/docs/publish/publish.md

 ![Project being deployed and synced](https://static.subquery.network/media/projects/projects-deploy-sync.png)

 Alternatively, you can click on the three dots next to the title of your project, and view it on SubQuery Explorer.
-There you can use the in browser playground to get started - [read more about how to user our Explorer here](../query/query.md).
+There you can use the in-browser playground to get started - [read more about how to user our Explorer here](../query/query.md).

 ![Projects in SubQuery Explorer](https://static.subquery.network/media/projects/projects-explorer.png)